 The overall crime rate in Poth is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The education level of Poth citizens is a little higher than the average for US cities and towns: 21.46% of adults in Poth have at least a bachelor's degree.
+The citizens of Poth are slightly better educated than the national average of 21.84% for all cities and towns, with 21.46% of adults in Poth having a bachelor's degree or advanced degree.

 The per capita income in Poth in 2022 was $39,248, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $156,992 for a family of four.
 However, Poth contains both very wealthy and poor people as well.